Blocks Banner

 This is a fun block to experiment with — switch up the cat colors, flip their directions, or even add buttons for eyes.

-Melissa’s detailed tutorial provides step-by-step guidance, ensuring that quilters of all levels can confidently piece together this eye-catching design.
+Melissa’s detailed tutorial provides Step-by-step guidance, ensuring that quilters of all levels can confidently piece together this eye-catching design.
 Get ready to let these peeping kitties add a bit of charm and mischief to your quilting projects!

 Disappearing 4 Patch Block